oddhill/odddrupal/README.md

-# Drupal, by Odd Hill
+# Drupal, by Odd Hill AB

 Complete Drupal package that contains custom installation profiles that are used by [Odd Hill](http://www.oddhill.se/).